california96/california96/README.md

 ### About Me

-- 🇦🇺 Mid Fullstack Software Engineer at Macquarie Group - Manila 🇵🇭
+- Fullstack Software Engineer 🇵🇭
 - 🍵 Enjoys matcha.
 - ☕️ Quit coffee on account of an acid reflux episode.
 - 🧑🏻‍💻 Aspiring full stack developer.